ShinshiDevs/Shinshi/README.md

 ## Setup

-This project is not recommended for self-hosting.
-Shinshi is not designed to be self-hosted, and we do not support this use case for now.
+This project is not intended for self-hosting.
+Shinshi is not designed for self-hosting, and we do not support this use case at present.

-#### Recommended requirements
+### Recommended Requirements
-- Unix type system.
+- Unix-based operating system.
 - Python 3.12 or higher.

 ## Troubleshooting & Contributing